openfisca/openfisca-core/README.md

 OpenFisca runs on Python 3.7.
 More recent versions should work, but are not tested.

+OpenFisca also relies strongly on NumPy.
+Last four minor versions should work, but only latest/stable is tested.

 ## Installation

 If you're developing your own country package, you don't need to explicitly install OpenFisca-Core.
 It just needs to appear [in your package dependencies](https://github.com/openfisca/openfisca-france/blob/18.2.1/setup.py#L53).